-Without the breath hold.
-Well, you know, like I say, there's been conversations around seeing really good effect without that breath hold.
-And again, I would encourage people just to, if they can't get the vacuum, just to try it anyway.
-But most people, if I teach them properly, will be able to get it.
+Hold the breath hold?
+Well, you know, like I say it's there's been conversations around seeing really good effect without that breath hold.
+So yes, I would.
+And again, I would encourage people just to if they can't get the vacuum, just to try it anyway.
+But most people, if I teach them properly, will, will be able to get it.

 And I sometimes only teach the breathing part.
-So some of the people that I see with pelvic pain, I only teach them supine breathing.
-I don't always even teach them the apnea.
+So some of the people that I see with pelvic pain.
+I only teach them supine breathing.
+I don't always even teach them up here.
 And they get a lot of relief from that.
-I was just treating, actually an abdominal surgeon.
-And so he has really long surgeries, kind of 8, 10-hour surgeries some days, and he literally goes home now and does the breathing, hypopressives breathing.
+I was just treating is actually abdominal surgeon.
+And so he has really long surgery.
+It's kind of 810 My surgery some days, and he literally goes home now and does the breathing, process breathing?
 And he finds it really good.